-So, what happens if you accidentally leave your oven on? – Whether it’s a gas or electric oven, the results of leaving an oven on can possibly be disastrous and deadly.
+So, what happens if you accidentally leave your oven on? – The results of leaving an oven on can possibly be disastrous and deadly.
 If you leave an electric oven on, it could lead to a fire.
-If you leave a gas oven on, in addition to a fire, carbon monoxide poisoning can occur.
+If you leave a gas oven on, it could lead to a fire and carbon monoxide poisoning.

 The most common reasons people leave their stoves on all day and/or overnight is either for cooking or heating the home.

 Cooking something overnight (like a roast for pulled pork) on low heat should not present a problem – after all – ovens can be on all day during the holidays baking everything from cookies to lasagna!

 The difference in leaving a stove on (especially overnight or when you’re not home) is that IF a fire were to occur – there’s little to no chance to put it out immediately.

 But leaving an oven door open for heat is truly dangerous and I’ll tell you why below.